jit06/gamesdatabase_scraper/README.md

       php parser.php gamelists downloaded_images
       ```

 where :
  - "gamelists" is the emulationstation's directory where all gamelist XML files are stored (in system subfolders)
  - downloaded_images is the target directory where to store videos (in system subfolders)

+Not all systems are supported, but new ones can easily be added, see parser.php file.
+Avoid to fork to build your own version, instead, feel free to contribute, I'm fully open ;).